eugeniomauri1/pea-pme-portfolio/README.md

 ```powershell
 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
 ```
-Then you can follow the same steps as above to install python and run the UI.
+Then you can follow the same steps as above to install python and run the code.

 ## How to Contribute
 **Prepare the local environment**